FACULTY & CANDIDATES

 - Advanced Candidates may teach Child-related courses in BPSI’s Explorations in Mind program, offering multidisciplinary psychoanalytic courses to the broader community and, in some instances, in the psychotherapy training programs.

-- Attend and participate in all child related scientific meetings; most notably the Beata Rank Lecture and the Visiting Child Analyst Workshops.
+- Attend and participate in all child related programs; most notably the Beata Rank Lecture and Child Clinical Nights.

 - Candidates who are in Adult Training or have graduated from BPSI and PINE have the opportunity to become active members of the national (APsaA), and international (IPA) psychoanalytic community.
 Child candidates also have opportunities to present at national and international meetings.